ResetXPDR/MSFS_AutoFPS/README.md

 - If using an FPS cap, enter that as your target FPS otherwise enter a target FPS your system can usually easily achieve or click on auto target FPS for the app to pick it for you,
 - Click back on MSFS and wait until any FPS settle or TLOD seek events have finished (60 seconds max), then
 - Go fly!
+- Due to potential settings conflict, if you want to change MSFS graphics settings while in a flight with AutoFPS already running:
+  - exit AutoFPS,
+  - change and save your MSFS settings,
+  - resume your flight, then
+  - restart AutoFPS.

 I am getting major stuttering, freezes or CTDs in MSFS using this app.
 What can I do to stop them?
 - By far the most common reason is users have enabled expert settings and have modified the default settings to be way beyond what their system is capable of, even without running the app.